CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#path_filestat_set_times.fst_flags" name="path_filestat_set_times.fst_flags"></a><code>[\_\_wasi\_fstflags\_t](#fstflags) <strong>fst\_flags</strong></code>

-    A bitmask indicating which timestamps have to be adjusted.
+    A bitmask indicating which timestamps to adjust.

 ### <a href="#path_link" name="path_link"></a>`__wasi_path_link()`

-Creates a hard link.
+Create a hard link.

+Note: This is similar to `linkat` in POSIX.

 Inputs:

 - <a href="#path_link.old_fd" name="path_link.old_fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>old\_fd</strong></code>

-    The working directory at which the resolution of the source path starts.
+    The working directory at which the resolution of the old path starts.

 - <a href="#path_link.old_flags" name="path_link.old_flags"></a><code>[\_\_wasi\_lookupflags\_t](#lookupflags) <strong>old\_flags</strong></code>

     Flags determining the method of how the path is resolved.

 - <a href="#path_link.old_path" name="path_link.old_path"></a><code>const char \*<strong>old\_path</strong></code> and <a href="#path_link.old_path_len" name="path_link.old_path_len"></a><code>size\_t <strong>old\_path\_len</strong></code>

-    The source path of the file that should be hard linked.
+    The source path from which to link.

 - <a href="#path_link.new_fd" name="path_link.new_fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>new\_fd</strong></code>

-    The working directory at which the resolution of the destination path starts.
+    The working directory at which the resolution of the new path starts.

 - <a href="#path_link.new_path" name="path_link.new_path"></a><code>const char \*<strong>new\_path</strong></code> and <a href="#path_link.new_path_len" name="path_link.new_path_len"></a><code>size\_t <strong>new\_path\_len</strong></code>

-    The destination path at which the hard link should be created.
+    The destination path at which to create the hard link.

 ### <a href="#path_open" name="path_open"></a>`__wasi_path_open()`

-Opens a file.
+Open a file or directory.

+Note: This is similar to `openat` in POSIX.

 Inputs:

 - <a href="#path_open.dirfd" name="path_open.dirfd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>dirfd</strong></code>

-    The working directory at which the resolution of the file to be opened starts.
+    The working directory at which the resolution of the path starts.

 - <a href="#path_open.dirflags" name="path_open.dirflags"></a><code>[\_\_wasi\_lookupflags\_t](#lookupflags) <strong>dirflags</strong></code>

     Flags determining the method of how the path is resolved.

 - <a href="#path_open.path" name="path_open.path"></a><code>const char \*<strong>path</strong></code> and <a href="#path_open.path_len" name="path_open.path_len"></a><code>size\_t <strong>path\_len</strong></code>

-    The path of the file that should be opened.
+    The path of the file or directory to open.

 - <a href="#path_open.o_flags" name="path_open.o_flags"></a><code>[\_\_wasi\_oflags\_t](#oflags) <strong>o_flags</strong></code>

-    The method at which the file should be opened.
+    The method by which to open the file.

 - <a href="#path_open.fs_rights_base" name="path_open.fs_rights_base"></a><code>[\_\_wasi\_rights\_t](#rights) <strong>fs\_rights\_base</strong></code> and <a href="#path_open.fs_rights_inheriting" name="path_open.fs_rights_inheriting"></a><code>[\_\_wasi\_rights\_t](#rights) <strong>fs\_rights\_inheriting</strong></code>

     The initial rights of the newly created file descriptor.
-The operating system is allowed to return a file descriptor with fewer rights than specified, if and only if those rights do not apply to the type of file being opened.
+The implementation is allowed to return a file descriptor with fewer rights than specified, if and only if those rights do not apply to the type of file being opened.

     The *base* rights are rights that will apply to operations using the file descriptor itself, while the *inheriting* rights are rights that apply to file descriptors derived from it.

 - <a href="#path_open.fs_flags" name="path_open.fs_flags"></a><code>[\_\_wasi\_fdflags\_t](#fdflags) <strong>fs\_flags</strong></code>